komalbabu/packer-aws/README.md

 ### image\packer-build.json will build the packer image with nhinx and flask configured in it.

-### terraform executing terraform commands like init , plan , apply will create EC2 instances from the AMI created from packer.
+### Terraform to build the instances in AWS cloud by running terraform commands like init , plan , apply from Terraform directory will create EC2 instances from the AMI created from packer.
 By default I have kept the EC2 instances to 4 and it can be scale up to any number by changing the relative value for var.size_default in varibles